ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_lockdown.md

 ![New IP Group](files/editor2_add_blocked_ip_group.PNG)

 Then we need to define all the ports we want to block.
-We can define a group of TCP or UDP ports or ismply use the `IP` option in the Access List editor to block all ports.
+We can define a group of TCP or UDP ports or simply use the `IP` option in the Access List editor to block all ports.

 ![New Access rule](files/editor2_add_blocked_acl.PNG)